kjinwoo12/UE4-Easy-Localization-CSV-Converter/README.md

 It will be saved as `{language Code}-Game.archive' on your computer.
 It doesn't need server.
 It is worked in client-side.

 ## 6. Enjoy your office-life with your co-worker designer!
 Done!
 Just move the files on Localization directory in your project!
-Ofcourse you have to change your file names to `Game.archive` and move into correct directory.
+Ofcourse you will have to change your file names to `Game.archive` and move it into correct directory.

 ![img](./Image/HowTo_5.jpg)